 A rare disease is a condition that affects less than five in 10,000 of the general population.

 Individually rare diseases are ‘rare’ but collectively are common.
-There are 6,000 to 8,000 recognised rare diseases and 1 in 17 people will be affected by a rare disease (approximately 3.5 million people in the UK) of which 75% affect children.
+There are about 8,000 recognised rare diseases.
+1 in 17 people are affected by a rare disease (approximately 3.5 million people in the UK), of which 75% are children and young people.

-Sadly, 30% of rare disease patients will die before their fifth birthday.
+Sadly, 30% of children and young people with a rare disease die before their fifth birthday.

 The Rare Diseases theme has the following focus: